a-slide/pycoMeth/docs/Interval_Aggregate/usage.md

 This tabulated file contains the following fields:

-* chromosome / start / end / strand: Genomic coordinates of the CpG or group of CpGs if in less than 5 bases from each other
+* chromosome / start / end : Genomic coordinates of the interval containing CpG sites
-* num_CpG_clusters: Number of CpG clusters in the interval
+* num_motifs: Number of motifs (CpG) found in the interval.
 * median_llr: Median of log likelihood ratios for each CpG cluster aggregated
 * llr_list: List of median llr values for all CpG cluster aggregated